RUSSIA: "They'll punish you .. whether or not you committed a crime"

 The appeal also argued that Aizatullin's statement to the Prosecutor's Office could not be allowed as evidence of guilt, as his words were recorded incorrectly.

 The District Court also did not take into account discrepancies between the Prosecutor's statements in court and the record of the inspection, the defence argued.
-According to the Mosque spokeswoman, these two documents claimed different sets of law enforcement agents discovering the book.
+According to the Mosque spokeswoman, these two documents claimed different groups of officials as discovering the book.
 The former listed Prosecutor's Assistant Svetlana Novakovskaya, Marina Semushenkova (Head of the Department for NGO Affairs at the Mordovian branch of the Justice Ministry), and an unnamed official of the police "Anti-Extremism Centre".
 The latter document listed only Semushenkova and Deputy prosecutor A.A.
 Frolov.
 However, the judge rejected these points.

 The Supreme Court maintained that access to the Mosque and the literature kept there was unrestricted, "thus, the presence of a single copy does not preclude it being repeatedly obtained by an indefinite number of readers".